-UDP Broadcast: A speaker (the MiniPlex-3PRO), in front of an audience (all computers on the network).
+- UDP Broadcast: A speaker (the MiniPlex-3), in front of an audience (all computers on the network).
 The speaker talks, the audience listens.
 But the speaker does not know who listens and who doesn't.
-These is no direct "connection" between the speaker and each individual.
-Each person in the audience can shout something at the speaker and the entire audience will hear what he says, including the speaker.

-UDP Directed: A speaker addresses one single person in the audience and all others cover their ears.

-The speaker will however hear everyone in the audience.

-TCP: Call someone on the phone.
-Your navigation software or MPXConfig3Pro calls the

-MiniPlex-3PRO to send and receive navigation data and configuration commands respectively.
-But the MiniPlex-3PRO can answer only one phone call at a time.
+These is no direct "connection" between the speaker and each member of the audience.
+Each person in the audience can shout something at the speaker and the entire audience will hear what he says, including the speaker. - UDP Directed: A speaker addresses one single person in the audience and all others cover their ears.
+The speaker will however hear everyone in the audience. - TCP: Call someone on the phone.
+Your navigation software or MPXConfig3 calls the MiniPlex-3 to send and receive navigation data and configuration commands respectively.
+But the MiniPlex-3 can answer only one phone call at a time.